-Penetration Testing, legal form of hacking, where a security expert uses all set of tools to break a system with permission of the owner of IT system.
+Penetration Testing, legal form of hacking, where a security expert uses all set of tools to break a system with permission of the owner of the IT system.
 Here, in this article, I will discuss Top 50 Interview Questions and Answers.

 Q1.
 What is Information Security?